-We manage ten natural burial grounds, located from the North of Scotland to the western side of Cardiff, across to Dorset.
-We would be pleased to discuss with you the option of setting up and managing a natural burial ground.
+We work with landowners to set up and manage natural burial grounds across the UK.
+Our experience of planning, processes and admin, paired with the landowner's knowledge of land management and the local area, creates a streamlined natural burial ground business.
+We would be pleased to discuss with you the option of setting up and managing a natural burial ground on your own land.

 We specialise in developing very low impact burial grounds, which complement farming activities and schemes.
 Our natural burial grounds boost income without detracting from regular farming.
 We take a long-term view to create future assets rather than long-term liabilities.

 We know the pitfalls and will work in tandem with you to create a scheme that will successfully obtain planning consent even within AONBs, Green Belt or National Parks.
 They provide a good return on investment and steady income over a long period.